 Also, in most cases artificially produced leather cannot last as long as animal leather.
 Some designers are suggesting that a major benefit of human-made leather is that humans can design the fabric much better than animals can.

-Bottom line: Leather can, in some cases, be is sustainable (if upcycled or recycled), but it is crucial to raise awareness about the need to switch to vegetable tanning, recycling and preferably carefully-checked leather (vegan) alternatives.
+Bottom line: Leather, in some cases, is sustainable (if upcycled or recycled), but it is crucial to raise awareness about the need to switch to vegetable tanning, recycling and preferably carefully-checked leather (vegan) alternatives.